jaden-miguel/f1-performance-23-24/README.md

 # 🏎️ F1 Driver Time Gap Analysis (2023–2024)

-This Python project analyzes Formula 1 driver performance across the 2023 and 2024 seasons using real-world data fetched from the [FastF1](https://theoehrly.github.io/Fast-F1/) API.
-It summarizes driver standings, total points, and year-over-year trends — and visualizes the results with interactive Plotly charts.
+This Python project analyzes Formula 1 driver performance across the 2023 and 2024 seasons using real-world race data fetched with the [FastF1](https://theoehrly.github.io/Fast-F1/) Python library.
+It calculates each driver's average time gap to the race winner — visualized side by side by team and season with interactive Plotly charts.

-Designed for data analysts looking to demonstrate skills in data ingestion, transformation, and visualization with clean, modular Python scripts.
+Designed for data analysts looking to demonstrate skills in data ingestion, transformation, and visualization using clean, modular Python scripts — no Jupyter notebooks required.

-Made by Jaden Ji Miguel, July 2025
+Made by **Jaden Ji Miguel**, July 2025

 ---

 ## 📦 Features

-- ✅ Live data from [FastF1](https://theoehrly.github.io/Fast-F1/) (no manual downloads)
+- ✅ **Live F1 data** via FastF1 (no manual downloads)
-- ⏱️ Calculates average time gaps to the race winner
+- ⏱️ Calculates **average time gap** to race winners per driver
-- 🧩 Automatically maps driver names and teams
+- 🧩 Automatically maps drivers to names and teams
-- 📊 Compares seasons 2023 vs 2024
+- 📊 Compares **2023 vs 2024** side by side
-- 📈 Interactive Plotly bar chart
+- 📈 Interactive Plotly bar chart grouped by team
-- 🧹 Modular, clean codebase (no notebooks)
+- 🧹 Modular Python codebase, perfect for GitHub portfolios

 ---